 Let’s Talk Pans – You can bake this in any 2-quart capacity dish.
-That can be an 8×8″ baking dish, a deep round baking dish, an oval baker, etc. Whatever you’ve got!
+That can be an 8×8″ baking dish, a deep round baking dish, casserole dish, oval baker, etc. Whatever you’ve got!
 Or, you can divide the filling among ramekins for individual-sized shepherd’s pies.
 (This can be fun for a Sunday dinner or when you have company.)
 If you go the ramekin route, just keep an eye on them under the broiler, since they can have a tendency to cook faster.

 A Note For My Cheese-Loving Friends – In our dairy-eating days, I loved sprinkling the mashed potato layer with some shredded gruyere or sharp white cheddar cheese.
 (Anything is good–Parmesan, regular cheddar, etc.) It was an extra layer of delicious flavor and tastes delicious.
 Feel free to sprinkle on a bit of cheese before popping this in the oven!